arsalariane/Tax-Data-Project---IRS-990-Database/README.md

 We wants to dentify trends in the financial data to gain a better understanding of which organizations across the country is losing money.
 As a non-profit organization we do not expect to lose money !
 And it would be interesting to understand why these EO are losing money: do they spent to much money (for which purpose), what are their sources of income ?
 So let's see who are the "outliers" who appear to be failing in different metrics.

-We will look at the following  --metrics--:
+We will look at the following  --metrics-- (see files "nomenclature%" in main repo for additional information):
-EIN
+- EIN
-NTEE_CD
+- NTEE_CD
-NAME
+- NAME
-INCOME_AMT
+- INCOME_AMT
-STATE
+- STATE
-totexpens = total expenses
+- totexpns = total expenses
-totnetliabastend = total liabilities + net assets capitalstktrstend = Capital stock or trust principal paidinsurplusend = Paid-in or capital surplus initiationfee = Initiation fees and capital contributions totrevenue = Total revenue invstmntinc = investment income netincfndrsng = Fundraising income royaltsexpns = royalties
+- totnetliabastend = total liabilities + net assets
+- paidinsurplusend = Paid-in or capital surplus
+- initiationfee = Initiation fees and capital contributions
+- totrevenue = Total revenue
+- invstmntinc = investment income
+- netincfndrsng = Fundraising income
+- royaltsexpns = royalties

 ## Datased used